amorel/quote-generator/README.md

 # Quotes API

-This project provides an API to retrieve random quotes with filtering options, as well as additional endpoints to manage tags and authors.
-It includes a layered architecture for data management, business logic, and dependency injection, along with custom error handling and a comprehensive test suite.
+This project provides an API to retrieve random quotes with filtering options, along with additional endpoints to manage tags and authors.
+It is structured with a Clean Architecture approach to separate domain, application, and infrastructure layers.
+This design improves modularity, testability, and flexibility in managing dependencies and business logic.

 ## Table of Contents